Whilst working remotely, do you still feel connected to your co-workers?

 Finally, Agustine suggests making room for some fun.
 Dedicating some time even once each week for an activity, such as a virtual happy hour or online game, can be both a morale boost and a way to bring everyone together.

-For more tips on how to stay connected with your colleagues whilst self-isolating, check out this article.
+Check out this article for more tips on how to stay connected with your colleagues whilst self-isolating.

 What this means for the workforce at large